 Under the basic policy, drivers still must have $15,000 minimum per person/accident in PIP coverage and may be covered for up to $250,000 for certain injuries, but they need not have any liability coverage.
 Sometimes, this type of policy has been called the “dollar-a-day” policy.

-Generally speaking, PIP protection will pay for a variety of costs and expenses up to policy limits.
-Coverage is available under PIP for:
+Generally speaking, personal injury protection insurance will pay for a variety of costs and expenses up to policy limits.
+Under PIP, coverage is available for:

 - Eligible medical expenses, including diagnostic services, treatment, rehabilitation, and other necessary medical bills.